adobe/buildrunner/README.rst

     some.other.file.alias: |
       The contents of the file...

-  # The 'caches-root' global configuration specifies the directory to use for
+  # Specifies the directory to use for the build caches, the default directory
-  # build caches.
-The default directory is ~/.buildrunner/caches.
+  # is ~/.buildrunner/caches
   caches-root: ~/.buildrunner/caches

   # Change the default docker registry, see the FAQ below for more information